ErikUckert/js-animation-game/README.md

 This repository containes the code for a nice and fun browser game, entirely written in javascript.
 It will have nice sprites, animations and even simple physics.

+## How to run this game
+Just try it [online](https://erikuckert.github.io/js-animation-game/) or clone to your local drive and open the [index.html](index.html) with your webbrowser.

 ## State of the game
 <span style="color:#FF5733">**BETA**</span>